dnh33/final-exam-landrup-dance/README.md

 The app is a SPA that was bootstrapped with create-react app and does not make use of any React frameworks.

-Find an optimized build on Netlify: NOTE: This requires a locally running API.

 ## Tech stack